This post may contain affiliate links. Please see my disclosure policy.

 Oatmeal cookies for chocolate lovers!
 Soft and chewy oatmeal chocolate chunk cookies baked with a mix of semisweet and milk chocolate.
 Recipe makes 24 cookies.

-A mix of semisweet and milk chocolate chunks make these cookies especially rich and indulgent (I love Ghirardelli baking bars).
-Sprinkled with flaky salt, this may just be the perfect oatmeal cookie for chocolate lovers.
+A mix of semisweet and milk chocolate chunks make these cookies rich and indulgent.
+Topped with flaky salt, this is the perfect oatmeal cookie recipe for chocolate lovers.

 Perfect Oatmeal Chocolate Chunk Cookies